fobadara/billsbuddy/README.md

 #### Setting Up PostgreSQL

-- The postgres installation doesn't setup a user for you, so you'll need to follow these steps to create a user with permission to create databases
+- The postgres installation doesn't setup a user for you, so you'll need to follow these steps to create a user with permission to create databases.
+You can skip this if you already setup
   ```bash
   sudo -u postgres createuser <Username> -s
   ```